 CU-Boulder already has many faculty utilizing VoiceThread, in a variety of ways, throughout campus.
 To see examples of how VoiceThread is being used, visit the VoiceThread Digital Library.

-CU-Boulder is commited to providing help information and assistance with campus services for all users, including those with accessibility concerns.
+CU-Boulder is committed to providing help information and assistance with campus services for all users, including those with accessibility concerns.
 VoiceThread accessibility considerations, information for content creators, alternatives/workarounds, and more can be found on the VoiceThread Accessibility page.

 CU-Boulder has a campus wide license of VoiceThread.
 VoiceThread is a common-good service for the campus, which means there is no direct cost to an individual or department.